Call Mon-Sun:

 Neurotoxin Removal

-Correcting the Diet — Effective Alternative to Diazepam
+Correcting the Diet — Highly Effective Alternative to Diazepam

-Generally, the authors suggest the Mediterranean diet is better for mood and well-being than the typical Western diet.
+Specifically, the authors suggest the Mediterranean diet is better for mood and well-being than the typical Western diet.
 The study also highlights the importance of a healthy gut microbiome, and low-glycemic foods for mental and physical health.
+Over-consumption of foods & beverages high in excitatory stimulants such as sugars, glutamate, and caffeine, is another important discovery in how nutrition can dysregulate mood and sleep.1,7,8,11,31

 Nutritional Supplements Effective for Anxiety, Insomnia